Aryank728/React-Portfolio/README.md

 ## About

-Portfolio and **Entity Home Page** for **Aryan Kumar** (`aryanjsx`) — Software Engineer at LTIMindtree, DevOps enthusiast, creator of npm and PyPI packages.
+Portfolio and **Entity Home Page** for **Aryan Kumar** — Software Engineer at LTIMindtree, DevOps enthusiast, creator of npm and PyPI packages.
 Built with Next.js 16 (App Router), React 19, and TypeScript, optimized for performance, search, and identity discovery.

 ---